Pages

 (dun dun dun dun-*snap, snap*

-The show did suffer the pitfall of having to tone down its dark theming a bit for a general TV audience at the time, so the macabre-ness of the show has less bite than the Addams cartoons or later incarnations of the franchise.
+The show did suffer the pitfall of having to tone down its dark theming a bit for a general TV audience at the time, so the macabre-ness of the show has less bite than the Charles Addams cartoons or later incarnations of the franchise.

 After the first TV series and some TV cartoons that kept the name going, the 1990s Barry Sonnenfeld live-action film duology produced one of the best and best-loved takes on the Addams Family universe, and despite me first viewing the films in 2022, they quickly became my favorite take on the IP.
 The films were impeccably cast, like, how did everybody feel that perfect and, while they were family films and not obscene, they still brought in a newer level of edge with toothier gags and more textually sexy (even kinky) passion between the already-amorous parents.
 It all felt authentic and the comedy was spot-on, only buoyed further by the second film's villain Debbie, a gauche Barbie-girl black widow played by Joan Cusack holding her own phenomenally against the powerhouse returning cast.
 (Mattel, I beg you, make a Debbie Barbie doll.)
 Both films focus on scammers targeting the family, oddly enough.
 The first film feels more built on gag vignettes adjacent to the ostensible plot, provides a backstory for Fester, and is a bit more indulgent in spooky atmosphere and visual drama, while the second film is more plot-driven and consistently comedic and politically pointed in its B-plot at the summer camp.
 Grandmama Addams was recast in the second film.